 The main characters in "Ooze" are--or were--Lee Cranmer, a writer of what is called "pseudo-scientific" stories, his wife Peggy Breede Cranmer, and Cranmer's father, scientist John Corliss Cranmer.
 The narrator knew all three and was a friend and college roommate of Lee Cranmer.
 He is dismayed to know that the elder Cranmer had been accused of murdering his son and daughter-in-law.
 Declared insane and confined to a mental institution, John Corliss Cranmer escaped and went missing.
 By the end of the story, the narrator discovers the truth behind the mystery.
 (The couple of Lee Cranmer, teller of tales, and his father, a scientist, is more or less equivalent to the couple of Rud, the pulp writer, and his father, the medical doctor.)

 The subject of Cranmer's scientific research was protozoa and the possibility of altering their "chromosome arrangement" to affect change in their size and growth.
 The mysteries are manifold: Just what was Cranmer up to in his researches?
 What happened to him, his son, and his daughter-in-law?
 (There was another victim, too, the octoroon man Joe, who, according to a witness, was engulfed by "a slimy, amorphous something.")
 How did Cranmer's house, called "the Lodge" or "the Dead House," come to ruination?
-And what was Lee Cranmer's "pet" kept in the now oozy pond surrounded by the breached, doorless, brick wall surrounding both it and the house?
+And what was Lee Cranmer's "pet" kept in the now oozy pond surrounded by the breached, doorless, brick wall, which also enclosed the house?
 Rud's unnamed narrator answers all of these questions in the course of his investigations.
 The story ends with an all-revealing quote drawn from a notebook, another one of those conventions of weird fiction.

 "Ooze" is a somewhat jumbled story, but this is in the nature of investigations done after-the-fact.
 The investigator discovers pieces of information on events not in the order of their occurrence but in the order that he finds them.
 He then has to piece it all together.
 Readers of Weird Tales in March 1923 would have read a story like this one before, in Mary Shelley's Frankenstein, a story of scientific hubris and overreach.
 They would read another even more like it afterwards, in "The Call of Cthulhu" by H.P.
 Lovecraft, written in 1926 and published in Weird Tales in February 1928, for in Lovecraft's story there is a similar investigation and a piecing together of separated events.
 I don't have any direct evidence that Lovecraft was influenced by reading "Ooze."
 But the similarities are there, including a scene in "The Call of Cthulhu" set in a southern swamp.
 We also shouldn't rule out that Joseph Payne Brennan was influenced by "Ooze" in his writing of "Slime," published in Weird Tales thirty years later, in March 1953.